serv/serv.github.io/_posts/2017-11-13-Using-ActiveStorage-Today.markdown

 Up until now, we've been preparing Rails application to support ActiveStorage.
-Now that the application is equipped with ActiveStorage, let us build a simple post with images feature that uses ActiveStorage.
+Now that the application is equipped with ActiveStorage, let us build a simple feature that allows us to create a post with images that uses ActiveStorage.

 1. Generate post model. `$ ./bin/rails g model post`.